We recycle plastic

 Most people in South Cambridgeshire are recycling plastic, but many residents tell us they are confused about which plastics can be recycled, and how they need to prepare them for recycling.

-So, our new campaign aims to cut the confusion...
+So, this page aims to cut the confusion...

 What plastics can be recycled in the blue bin?